 Every church and every Christian, even when holding to an identical doctrinal basis, has its own distinctives, its own way of living on the basis of what is true.
-Here are three distinctives of this community of Christians.
+Here are four distinctives of this community of Christians.

 The heart of the Christian faith is the firm confidence that Jesus died for our sins and was raised from the dead.
 This is not a message we believe just one time in order to be saved, but a foundational truth that impacts all that we do and all that we are.
 At Grace Fellowship Church we seek to constantly ask ourselves, “What differences does the death and resurrection make here and now?”